 Voscur's Statement of Commitment to Equality

 Equality of opportunity is vital to Voscur’s work; it improves our ability to meet the needs of the organisations and people we serve, adding value to our work and the opportunities we offer.
 We work to advance equality of opportunity and equity as key principles across all our activity in a culture of openness and trust, collaboration and healthy relationships, and by encouraging good practice and behaviour.

 Voscur’s position on equalities is constructive, anti-discriminatory and proactive.
-Voscur will create a culture within the organisation that respects and values those with protected characteristics and all forms of diversity.
-We will undertake positive action and social action to improve the position of people who are marginalised and who experience oppression, and we foster environments in which people are treated with dignity and respect.
+Voscur creates a culture within the organisation that respects and values those with protected characteristics and all forms of diversity.
+We undertake creative, positive action to improve the position of people who are marginalised and who experience oppression, and we foster environments in which people are treated with dignity and respect.

 Voscur is committed to improving diversity to achieve representation and inclusion, to eliminating discrimination and lack of opportunity in its own policies and practice, and to helping other organisations and individuals to do the same.